-The lower ground floor has a separate sitting room/games room leading into the garden which is ideal for children, along with a smart shower room.
+The lower ground floor has a snug/games room leading into the garden which benefits from far reaching views, along with a separate shower room.
 The four bedrooms (three doubles and one single) sit on the first floor with crisp, fresh finishes and a separate family bathroom.

-The lawned garden offers complete privacy and is enclosed for the safety of children and dogs, and there is plenty of secure storage in the adjoining garage for bikes and outdoor gear.
+The lawned garden offers complete privacy with fantastic views over the Coquet Valley.
+This is enclosed for the safety of children and dogs, and there is plenty of secure storage in the adjoining garage for bikes, walking boots, wellies and outdoor gear.

 Lower Ground Floor

 Games room with small double sofa, TV, small pine table with four stools - ideal for small children.
 Three way games table which can be set up for pool, table football or air hockey.
 Good selection of toys and games.
 A single sliding glazed door leads into an enclosed lawned garden.

 Bathroom two with shower, heated towel rail, basin and WC.